Willardgmoore/Nucleus/docs/creators/before_starting.rst

 Prove yourself
 -----------------

 Lastly you've got to prove to everyone that you can do your part.
-Granted, Crowdsourcer.io projects are autonomous and everyone can influence it positively, but that's not to say that a leader figure isn't need.
+Granted, Crowdsourcer.io projects are autonomous and everyone can influence it positively, but that's not to say that a leader figure isn't needed.
 You're going to be deciding who comes into the project and doing a large amount of project management among other things, so it's crucial that you can convince any potential contributors that you're up to the job.
 Filling out your profile with your skills and past work can go a long way.

 **And that's it!** You've got everything you need to begin your project on Crowdsourcer.io.